Send the link below via email or IMCopy

 This is an excerpt from There Will Be Blood.
 Eleven adult viewers were shown the video and their eye movements recorded using an Eyelink 1000 (SR Research) infra-red camera-based eyetracker.
 Each dot represents the center of one viewer's gaze.
 The size of each dot represents the length of time they have held fixation.

 The long take in question starts at 3 minutes, 37 seconds, and ends at 5 minutes, 24 seconds.
-Click the play button again to get the link.

 OK, now let's watch it one more time, this time with some even more revealing technology.
 Here's Smith: "The gaze data from multiple viewers is used to create a 'peekthrough' heatmap in which each gaze location shines a virtual spotlight on the film frame.
 Any part of the frame not attended is black, and the more viewers look in the same location, the hotter the color."
 Use the same beginning and end points as last time.
-Click the play button again to get the link.

 Lastly, read an excerpt of Tim Smith's guest entry on Bordwell's blog.